scrabbletank/farhome-rules/rulesdoc.md

 After making a successful melee attack against a humanoid creature you may attempt to headbutt them.
 Make a raw Stamina roll against their Stamina save, the loser is staggered and takes a wound die in damage.

-***Enhanced:*** Add an enhanced die to your Stamina roll.
+***Enhanced:*** Add a superior die to your Stamina roll.
 The loser is dazed until the end of their next turn.

 ***Superior:*** You may choose to take a wound die in damage.
 If you do you add 2 wound dice to the damage roll.